Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Shape identification inverse problem in a Bayesian framework

-Note that $\mathcal{D}$ is \textsl{not} a complete metric space.
-To apply the results of \cite{DS} and \cite{S1} to our problem directly, $\mathcal{D}$ must be complete.
-This completeness ensures that we can use the theory of disintegration.
-However, in the same manner as \cite{DS} and \cite{S1} we can obtain the following Lipschitz stability of posterior density:
+Note that $\mathcal{D}$ is not a function space of the same type as in \cite{Das13} and \cite{Stu10}.
+However, in the same manner as their theory, we can obtain the following Lipschitz stability of posterior density:

-for given data $y$ and $y' \in \mbox{\boldmath$R$}^m.$ We will discuss more details and other results in \cite{HK}.
-As can be easily seen, the above discussion can be generalized and applied to other inverse problems.
-This fact will be also discussed in \cite{HK}.
-The framework described in this Appendix is based on the measurability of $F.$ When we consider a shape identification inverse problem in the Bayesian framework, we need such a property of the forward operator of that inverse problem.
-If we can know more properties about the forward operator, we will be able to know more properties about the posterior density than (\ref{eq.theorem.sect.stabilities.1.1}).
-In \cite{HK}, we will also discuss such properties mainly based on \cite{C-G-K} and \cite{L-S-U}.
-Then, we replace the space of possible shapes with a small one as needed.
-Theorem \ref{continuity.func} holds for a sufficiently large class of domains.
-For further progress, it is desirable that we obtain more properties for such a large class of domains.